COVID-19 Resource Page

 Visuospatial deficit was associated with brain neuroimaging findings, and correlated with the upregulation of certain immune markers in approximately one-quarter of participants four months after acute COVID-19.

-A new-onset small fiber neuropathy after COVID-19
+A new-onset small fiber neuropathy in individuals with post-acute COVID-19 syndrome

 A case series of a new onset small fiber neuropathy with symptoms of dysautonomia and neuropathy, that developed after COVID-19.